Impossible Mission 2025

-Impossible Mission 2025 is a side scrolling platform and action game for the Amiga computer system.
-It's a remake of the 1984 game Impossible Mission.
-It was released by MicroProse in 1994 as two different versions.
-One for the Amiga 500 and 600 systems, and a version for the AGA enhanced Amiga 1200, 4000, and CD32 systems.
+Impossible Mission 2025 is a side scrolling platform and action game for the Amiga computer system, a remake of the 1984 game Impossible Mission, and released by MicroProse in 1994 as two different versions: one for the Amiga 500 and 600 systems, and one for the Amiga Advanced Graphics Architecture-enhanced Amiga 1200, 4000, and CD32 systems.
 Console conversions were being developed for the Super NES and Sega Genesis, but never released.

 Characters

-The player can take control of either the female Tasha, male Felix Fly, or robot RAM 2.
+The player can choose to play as the female Tasha, male Felix Fly, or robot RAM 2.
 Each has different strengths and weaknesses.